awilli1186/wee-website/source/content/v3/script/polyfills/intro.md

 ---
 name: Polyfills
-heading: Patching legacy browsers for a JavaScript consistenty
+heading: Patching legacy browsers for a JavaScript consistency
 global:
   seoTitle: JavaScript Polyfills
   deoDesc: Wee patches legacy browsers for a consistent JavaScript API by using a collection of polyfills to support HTML5, ES5, placeholders, SVGs, and more.